ericbulloch/kwmd/concepts/artificial_intelligence.md

 I mention that I don't favor external packages because AI will generally not put a comment in the script regarding what version number the package is using.
 Down the line this can be frustrating when I try to run my old scripts.
 Either I have to include a `requirements.txt` file or add a comment in the script.
 Doing as with vanilla python prevents both of those headaches.

+Finally, I mention arguments because I may want to run this script against multiple machines or capture the flag events.
+Using arguments means that I can keep the logic but change the variables to the new capture the flag machine.
+The argparse library is just icing on the cake because it can check types and validate input for the script.

 ## What I Don't Use It For

 What you are not is just as important as what you are!
 I wanted to note a few things that I have not used AI for.
 I am not the guy that run all things through AI, I want to ask it specific questions because it currently does not do well understanding an entire process or a complete system.
 It is amazing at providing insights and analysis about parts of a system, but it struggles to explain the complex relationship between parts.